 Here you’ll find the steps you should take to boiling water in a microwave in a safe and contained way for quick and effective results.

 - Pick A “Microwave Safe” Container

 You will need a container in which to put the water in to boil.
-This container needs to be safe to put in a microwave, which means that there is risk of damage to the microwave, the contents inside the container, or the container itself.
+This container needs to be safe to put in a microwave, like this one here, which means that there is risk of damage to the microwave, the contents inside the container, or the container itself.
 These containers should not have lids as built-up steam can be dangerous and cause an explosion.

 You are probably wondering which containers are deemed safe in the microwave.
 Here is a convenient list of the containers you can and cannot use when trying to boil water in the microwave.
 Paying attention to these items will allow for successful boiling and prevent unsafe materials from entering your water.

 These containers will have no issues in the microwave, but be aware that they may be hot when you remove them: